NGPVAN/job-descriptions/advertisements/deputy director of engineering.md

 ----------------

 * Work with Director of Engineering to ensure the effective operation of an office of 20+ software engineers
+* Manage the coordination and overall integration of technical activities in engineering projects
+* Direct, review, or approve project design changes
+* Confer with other departments to discuss project specifications or procedures
 * Help our engineers and less experienced managers grow professionally
 * Work extensively with our client services, data, and especially product team to make sure we are making the best decisions for the company (not just for the department)
 * Grow our organization through active recruiting of new talent